keepact/react-project/README.md

     npm install

-2 - Now, from the ``root`` folder, you have to run:
+2 - Now, from the ``root`` folder, to turn on the mock server you have to run:

-    npm run mocks && npm start
+    npm run mocks

+3 - Again, from the ``root`` folder, start the project with command:

+    npm start